Appendix A: The CAR Hierarchical Models

 In this vignette, we outline the hierarchical models used in the RSTr package, along with the full-conditional distributions used for each update.

-The UCAR model used by RSTr is based on the model developed by Besag, York, and Mollié (1991) with modifications using inverse transform sampling for restricted informativeness based on Quick, et al. (2021):
+The CAR model used by RSTr is based on the model developed by Besag, York, and Mollié (1991) with modifications using inverse transform sampling for restricted informativeness based on Quick, et al. (2021):

 For both models,